samikeijonen/display-authors-widget/readme.txt

 = Usage =

 Go to Appearance >> Widgets.
-There you can find widget called Multi Author Widget.
+There you can find widget called Display Authors Widget.
 There are some settings in a widget.

 * Title: Set whatever title you want, or leave it blank to disable the title.
 * Role: Choose which role authors you want to display.